Waste & Recycling Services

 Specifically, in the event the customer does retain such 3rd-party assistance, the language gives the hauler the right to terminate the customer’s agreement with a mere 15 days’ notice.

-We have, of course, urged waste disposal customers to reject this language, as there is no reason they should cede their rights to manage their waste hauling expenditures with whatever strategies they deem appropriate.
+We have, of course, urged waste disposal customers to reject this language, as there is no reason they should cede their rights to manage their waste cost reduction with whatever strategies they deem appropriate.

 Here, though, we also want to note that buried within this campaign is a disingenuous conflation of brokers and consultants.
 It serves the interests of the national waste haulers, of course, but it’s vital that customers of these companies understand the fallacy of this conflation.